 Pre – Ramble – I Mean Amble.

 As is common to most artists, I enjoy experimenting with various art media.
-In recent years I’ve investigated drawing on the iPad screen – I prefer to use my finger, rather than a stylus.
+In recent years I’ve investigated drawing on the iPad screen.
+Rather than use a stylus, I draw with my fingertip on the screen.

 With this new media I draw much as I always have – rendering with my hand (and heart) the everyday world.
 This type of drawing still requires me to use the traditional drawing, and compositional skills I’ve learnt over many years.